 The other day I was in a conversation with an old friend, and some new acquaintances who I would most likely never see again.
 We were jawing away about rock and roll.
 Twice I tossed out bits of pertinent trivia, and twice I was quickly told by one of the acquaintances that I was wrong.
 Both times I knew I was right, and both times I backed off immediately.

-“So why didn’t you call that asshole out yesterday when he said you were wrong the only two times you even said anything?
+“So why didn’t you call that asshole out yesterday when he said you were wrong?
 You’re always avoiding conflict.
 You should show some balls when you know you’re right.”

 “Okay, as a favor to you, I’ll give you some conflict.
 You’re wrong.”